outerbounds/metaflow-checkpoint-examples/README.md

    - *Example*: During data preprocessing, you generate intermediate datasets like tokenized text or transformed images.
 Losing these intermediates means re-running expensive computations, which can be especially problematic if they took hours to create.

 2. **External Dependencies**: Jobs may require large external data (e.g., pre-trained models) that are cumbersome to manage.
    - *Example*: Loading a pre-trained transformer model from Hugging Face Hub can take a significant amount of time and bandwidth.
-If this model isn't cached, every run or worker node would need to download it separately, leading to inefficiencies.
+If this model isn't cached, every run or worker node (in a distributed training context) would need to download it separately, leading to inefficiencies.

 3. **Version Control in Multi-User Environments**: Managing checkpoints and models in a multi-user setting requires proper version control to prevent overwriting and ensure correct loading during failure recovery.
    - *Example*: If multiple data scientists are training models and saving checkpoints to a shared storage, one user's checkpoint might accidentally overwrite another's.
 This can lead to confusion and loss of valuable work.
 Moreover, when a job resumes after a failure, it must load the correct checkpoint corresponding to that specific run and user.

 To address these challenges, Metaflow introduces the `@checkpoint`/ `@model`/ `@huggingface_hub` decorators, which simplify the process of saving and loading checkpoints and models within your flows.
 These decorators ensure that your long-running jobs can be resumed seamlessly after a failure, manage external dependencies efficiently, and maintain proper version control in collaborative environments.

-This repository contains a gallery of examples demonstrating how to leverage ``@checkpoint`/`@model`/`@huggingface_hub` to overcome the aforementioned challenges.
+This repository contains a gallery of examples demonstrating how to leverage `@checkpoint`/`@model`/`@huggingface_hub` to overcome the aforementioned challenges.
 By exploring these examples, you'll learn practical ways to integrate checkpointing and model management into your workflows, enhancing robustness, efficiency, and collaboration.**

 ---